 The cemetery isn't always an easy place to bury the hatchet, especially when you remember the deceased in an adversarial light.
 What do "My condolences" or "I'm sorry for your loss" mean to a person who is thinking "Good riddance"?
 How can resentful survivors avoid speaking ill of the dead?

-Grief therapist say people affected by the death of a less-than-loved one will often have much more unfinished emotional business.
+Grief therapist have touched on this topic before, ultimately confirming that people affected by the death of a less-than-loved one will often have much more unfinished emotional business.
 This unfinished business needs to be sorted out eventually, and it starts with forgiveness.

 Forgiveness Is Relief